FUTURAPOLIS HEALTH: CELEBRATING THE FACULTY'S 800TH ANNIVERSARY

 • Anne Jeanblanc and Sophie Gournay

-For successfully organizing this high-quality scientific event
+For brilliantly organizing this high-quality scientific event

 • Jean-Pierre Dedet